tarunchine/foodApp/README.md

 6. store
-   dataFeched - used to keep track that the data is fetched from server isLoading - used to show loader on ui for slow internet books - hold the books (each book has a status field to indentify which category it belongs to)
+   dataFeched - used to keep track that the data is fetched from server isLoading - used to show loader on ui for slow internet

 7. Proptype are not used as of now